highwaytobusiness/alin.mechenici.com/about.markdown

 -->
 Hi,

-I am a guy with interests varying from art and history to science and leadership.
+I am a guy with <a href="http://alin.mechenici.com/now">interests</a> varying from art and history to science and leadership.
 My focus is web-development and UX-UI design.

 I am studied Industrial Robots and ePR and founded four organizations in the last 10 years.
 Now I live in Sweden and I still love to travel for business and fun.

-Always a Romanian by heart. <3
+Always a Romanian by <3.
+I write in <a href="http://alin.mechenici.ro">Romanian</a> too.

 <! -- Currently I am the founder of Highway to Business, a Swedish company based in Linkoping’s Science Park. -->